-- 1. Applicant contacts the Associate Dean for Doctoral Programs to ascertain reinstatement eligibility.
+- 1. Applicant contacts the Assistant Director for the Ed.L.D.
+Program to ascertain reinstatement eligibility.
 As part of this initial request, applicants should include a letter with the following information: - Why they originally failed to complete the program; - What they have been doing since they left the program; - Why they think they can successfully complete the program; - A reasonable timeline and plan for completing remaining degree requirements.

-The letter should be submitted to the Associate Dean for Doctoral Programs at least three months prior to the semester in which the applicant expects to register.
+The letter should be submitted to the Assistant Director for the Ed.L.D.
+Program at least three months prior to the semester in which the applicant expects to register.
 Petitioners will be notified in writing of the decision.

-- 2. Associate Dean for Doctoral Programs reviews the request, along with the applicant's file and HGSE transcript, to determine if the petition should go forward for Ed.L.D.
+- 2. Assistant Director for the Ed.L.D.
+Program reviews the request, along with the applicant's file and HGSE transcript, to determine if the petition should go forward for Ed.L.D.
 Steering Committee review. - 3.
-If the applicant does NOT meet eligibility criteria or does not present a compelling case for reinstatement, the Associate Dean informs him/her that the petition will not move forward to the Ed.L.D.
+If the applicant does NOT meet eligibility criteria or does not present a compelling case for reinstatement, the Assistant Director informs the applicant that the petition will not move forward to the Ed.L.D.
 Steering Committee. - 4.
-If eligibility criteria are met and the Associate Dean has determined the petition can proceed, the reinstatement petition goes to the Ed.L.D.
+If eligibility criteria are met and the Assistant Director has determined the petition can proceed, the reinstatement petition goes to the Ed.L.D.
 Steering Committee. - 5.
 The Ed.L.D.
 Steering Committee reviews the petition, and approves or denies reinstatement.
 The Ed.L.D.
 Steering Committee may require a revised timeline for degree completion and/or determine additional requirements. - 6.
 Applicants may only apply for reinstatement ONCE.
 If an applicant has been denied reinstatement, either because eligibility criteria were not met or because the Ed.L.D.
 Steering Committee denied the petition, no further petitions will be considered. - 7.
 If reinstated, the student is charged an Active File Fee (\$125.00) for each semester since the termination of degree candidacy (maximum charge of \$500.00).
 Academic reinstatement to degree candidacy, if granted, is contingent upon the meeting of financial and other obligations to the University, as well as any academic conditions imposed by the faculty.